Startup Stories

 SANTA CLARA: nEye.ai has raised $80 million in a Series C round to scale its optical circuit switching technology for AI data centres.
 The round was led by Sutter Hill Ventures with participation from CapitalG, Alphabet’s independent growth fund, and M12, Microsoft’s venture fund.
 Total funding reaches $152 million.

 Optical switching addresses this at the physical layer.
 Light moves data faster and with less energy than electrical connections. nEye’s switches introduce a reconfigurable optical layer that dynamically connects resources based on real-time workload demand.
-As AI models grow larger and multi-GPU clusters become standard, that flexibility becomes essential infrastructure, not optional hardware.
+As AI models grow larger and multi-GPU clusters become standard, that flexibility becomes essential infrastructure rather than optional hardware.

 The $80 million will accelerate development and high-volume manufacturing of nEye’s proprietary switches.
 Investors from both Alphabet and Microsoft joining the round signals strategic interest from two of the world’s largest AI infrastructure operators.